Oneo64/The-Mirk-of-Agmundr/Characters/Runa.md

 Rúna wears a blue tunic dress with red edges, a braided leather ring belt, and leather shoes.
 There is a small sheathed seax fastened to her belt for defence.
 She wears a Mjöllnir amulet.
 She owns a short spear (with a sling), which she carries only when she goes into the forest.

+### Smile
-Sometimes Rúna's smiles are a sort of wobbly, nervous smile (kind of like in a ":3" face, but only in the most subtle way).
+When Rúna smiles warmly, her smile has a very characteristic look to it.
+They are upturned and slightly wobbly, with a gentle peak in the middle. *(Kind of like a ":3" face, but only in the most subtle way.)*

 ### Scar
 Rúna has a long, 10-inch sword scar on her back, gained from being slashed by Agmundr.
 She has mostly recovered now, but sometimes she can still feel it.